daviesjack083/C-ChatApp/README.md

 # C# Real-Time Chat Application
 This is a real-time c# chat server I originally wrote while learning the language.
-Now I'm refining and improving it as a side project until it's no longer embarrasing.
+Now I'm refining and improving it as a side project as a full stack application until it's no longer embarrasing.

 Right now, my primary focus is on the **server-side**, so the current client implementation is temporary and disgusting.
 A cleaner, more sophisticated Vue.js web client is further down the road.